 Dillman is a retired Senior Information Technology and Security professional who specialized in taking business ideas to a financial services product.
 He was responsible for the design, development, security, quality assurance testing and user acceptance testing of financial products and services for Cardtronics when he retired.
 During his career he specialized in transactional security compliance adhering to various security governance bodies and top retail and banking financial institutions.

-In addition to his involvement with Topaz Canine Services he proudly serves as a volunteer at the Prince of Peace Christian School where he is a member of their Advancement Committee, Development Committee and Auction Committee.
+In addition to his involvement with Topaz Assistance Dogs he proudly serves as a volunteer at the Prince of Peace Christian School where he is a member of their Advancement Committee, Development Committee and Auction Committee.
 Dillman also dedicates time as a life and skills coach for college students and recent college graduates by mentoring, working through resume and interview skills, and assisting them with job leads.

 After leading the design and development teams for Advanced Functionality ATMs Bill was asked to take over field operations as Director of Operations for VCOM and ATM, managing all the servicing and support for 1,000 VCOM and 4,500 ATM machines.
 In 2007 7-Eleven sold the ATM business to Cardtronics, Inc. and Bill transferred to Cardtronics as SVP for Advanced Functionality and managed both the business development and field operations for the multi-function ATM fleet.
 In 2014 Bill retired from Cardtronics Inc. as Senior Vice President for Software Development after a career spanning over 30 years in the IT industry.